Skip to content

 Useful actions include:

-• get the private connection file;
+• get the private connection file when that path is needed;

 • edit type and hub choice;